olincollege/SoftSysCompilingCaterpillars/reports/report_2.md

 ## Reflection

 ### Rishita
-learned a lot - spent a lot of time researching and trying to rewrite code but got a lil bogged down by trying to translate. asking for help and coworking was very helpful. going through code and commenting and documentating have a better understanding. def want to work on scoping and asking for help earlier on. this project was better managed than the last iteration in terms of scoping and time management. excited to see the compiler go from nothing to be running and producing assembly code!
+learned a lot - spent a lot of time researching and trying to rewrite code but got a lil bogged down by trying to translate. asking for help and coworking was very helpful. going through code and commenting and documentating have a better understanding. def want to work on scoping and asking for help earlier on. this project was better managed than the last iteration in terms of scoping and time management.
+Excited to see the compiler go from nothing to be running and producing assembly code!
 Twas a great learning experience - process wise, having dedicated coworking and checkin times made the process much more smoother. debugging was fun too.

 ### Grant

 I came into this project with a basic understanding of how assembly instructions and different registers are structured, but I did not know anything about x86.
 When doing the code generation by hand, I found myself spotting important design decisions we needed to make.
 After several whiteboards and many sheets of printer paper were filled with assembly, I already felt proud.
 When we moved into the implementation of the code generation, I was excited.
 I wish I had spent more time thinking about the implemenation.
 I'm not sure that fprintf() was the best implementation method for writing our commands into an output file, and I felt like some of the moves I made were done without much consideration for future steps, unlike the architectural decisions we made in the first phase of this project.
 Despite all this, as each new function proved to be running, I was given dopamine hit after dopamine hit, culminating in a moment of triumph when the generator spat out the expected code for the file it was fed.
 I am very proud of the work I have done on this project, but there is definitely more room to extend this.
 I look forward to augmenting this basic compiler in the near future.

 ###Abitamim
+ I came into the project knowing nothing about assembly.
+I learned a lot about how various operations, such as loops, branches, and arithmetics, are created in assembly.
+I also became far more proficient at using more advanced data structures by implementing the static checker with glib, along with the code generation for the constants and variables.
+I initally wanted to build an iterator for the tree, which would have helped me learn how to best structure code generation.
+However, this ended up being more complicated than expected, since there could be an unknown number of layers, which would have required building a stack, rather than using recursion and exploiting the stack provided by the OS.
+When the program finally generated assembly code, however, all the work we have done over the semester was validated and I was elated!
+I am happy with how this project has gone, and hope to learn how to build more sophisticated compilers in the future.